best-practice-and-impact/ons-spark/ons-spark/spark-analysis/missing-data.md

 ```
 ````

-From the results we can see that there are still some 'unclassified' and 'unknown' data in the model column.
+From the results we can see that there are some 'unclassified' and 'unknown' data in the `model` column.

 ````{tabs}
 ```{code-tab} py